GitHubDragonFly/GitHubDragonFly.github.io/README.md

     -  `GLTF WebGPU` viewer can also be used to optimize and compress GLTF / GLB models
   - Mobile versions of these 3 viewers are available but not properly tested yet
   - Standalone versions of `GLTF WebGPU` and `OBJ+MTL WebGPU` viewers are available in the `viewers/webgpu/` folder:
-    - These viewers are using official three.js imports
+    - These standalone viewers are using official three.js imports
-    - Export functionality is not included in these viewers
+    - Export functionality is not included in these standalone viewers
-  - Emissive bloom post processing effect, the `PP` button, is currently available in both standalone and desktop versions of GLTF and OBJ+MTL WebGPU viewers:
+  - Emissive bloom post processing effect is currently available in both standalone and desktop versions of GLTF and OBJ+MTL WebGPU viewers (represented with the `PP` button):
     - This emissive bloom effect can only be applied to a model which has a built-in emissive component
     - It should only work with an unmodified originally loaded model:
       - Manipulating any of the following will disable the bloom effect until their initial values are restored: